 The Town of Boone's Greenway Trail runs from one end of Boone to the other, ducking under roads, meandering along multiple rivers, crossing several scenic bridges!
 This paved trail is less than 4 miles end to end, but allows cyclists a car-free in-town ride or short cut during a commute to work.
 There are many pea gravel and light trails that weave through the paved part of the greenway that give off-road cyclists a chance to play.

-Two other popular areas to park and access the Greenway include the Watauga Swim Complex on Hunting Hills Lane and the parking area between the Watauga Medical Center parking deck & the Moose Lodge off Deerfield Road.
+Two other popular areas to park and access the Greenway include the Watauga Community Recreation Center on Hunting Hills Lane and the parking area between the Watauga Medical Center parking deck & the Moose Lodge off Deerfield Road.

 Follow this link to access a map of the Greenway!
 Feel free to print a copy, bring it by the shop, and get advice on the best roads to ride to get there!